john-amiscaray/CPS511Assignment3/README.md

 - Death animations for the robots (they do backflips!)
 - Damaged animation for defensive cannon when it reaches 0 health
 - Defensive cannon uses a custom mesh
-- Vertex and fragment shaders are implemented to render lightning effects such as the laser's glow
+- Vertex and fragment shaders are implemented to render lightning effects such as the cannon laser's and robot bullets' glow

 ## Bonus marks